telerik/report-server-docs/data-alerts-management.md

 ----------

 The **Data Alerts** view allows you to create, modify and delete data alerts.
-A Data Alert is a task which runs at a scheduled time and checks whether a specific data conditions are met.
-If the data conditions are met a report document is generated and sent to the alert's subscribers.
+Data Alert runs at a scheduled time and checks whether specific data conditions are satisfied.
+If the data conditions are satisfied a report document is generated and sent to the alert's subscribers.
 A data alert can be run only once or on a recurrent basis, for example: daily, weekly, monthly or yearly.
 Within the recurrence rule, you set the intervals and range for how often a data alert is to be run.

 A data alert has the following settings: